sherlockblaze/blog/source/_posts/linux/how-linux-works/Devices.md

 These devices represent entire disks; the kernel makes separate device files, such as `/dev/sda1` and `/dev/sdb2` for the partitions on a disk.

-The naming convention requires a littel explanation.
+The naming convention requires a little explanation.
 The **sd** portion of the name stands for SCSI disk. **Small Computer System Interface(SCSI)** was originally developed as a hardware and protocol standard for communication between devices such as disks and other peripherals.

 Although traditional SCSI hardware isn't used in most modern machines, **the SCSI protocol is everywhere due to its adaptability.** The story on SATA disks is a little more complicated, but the Linux kernel still uses SCSI commands at a certain point when talking to them.